Posts

 Image

-How to Turn a "Notorious" Class into a Community.
-Messy classroom compared to organized classroom.
-From Chaos to Connection: My Mid-Year Rescue Manual Taking over a classroom mid-year is a bit like jumping onto a moving train—except sometimes the train is off the tracks, the passengers are shouting, and the conductor's seat is empty.
+From Chaos to Connection: My Mid-Year Classroom Rescue Manual How to turn a "notorious" class into a thriving community in just two weeks.
+The shift from chaos to connection starts with environment and empathy.
+Taking over a classroom mid-year is a bit like jumping onto a moving train—except sometimes the train is off the tracks, the passengers are shouting, and the conductor's seat is empty.
 I’ve been there.
 I once stepped into a Grade 7 and 8 Language Arts position where the students’ marks were sitting at 1% or 2%.
 It wasn't a typo; it was a symptom of a total breakdown in culture.
 One class had even driven their previous teacher out of the room in tears.
 If you find yourself in a "notorious" classroom, here is how I moved from damage control to a functioning community in just two weeks.
-1. Radical Empathy for the "Rejected" Student When a class is known for disrespect, they usually feel rejected by the school system.
-They expect you to dislike them.
-The Mindset: I entered the room ready to connect, n...
+1. Radical Empathy for the "Rejected" Student When a class is known for disrespect, they usual...

 Teaching That Lasts